blackmagic-debug/black-magic-org/usage/gdb-automation.md

 ## Makefile

 If you are using GNU Makefiles for your project you can add a `make flash` target.
-Reusing the script from the [Commandline](#commandline) section above the target like that can look something like this:
+Reusing the script from the {ref}`Commandline <gdb-automation:commandline>` section above the target like that can look something like this:

 ```makefile